opkuhn/PypeIt/doc/tutorials/mods_howto.rst

 .. note::

-   Note that pypeit uses spectroscopic zeropoints, which are defined so that a source with a flat spectrum in frequency will and AB magntiude equal to the zeropoint will produce 1 photon/s/angstrom on the detector.
+   Note that pypeit uses spectroscopic zeropoints, which are defined so that a source with a flat spectrum in frequency and an AB magnitude equal to the zeropoint will produce 1 photon/s/:math:`\mathrm{\mathring{A}}` on the detector.
 To convert these zeropoints (:math:`ZP`) to the zeropoints tabulated on the `LBTO Sciops MODS webpages <https://scienceops.lbto.org/mods>`__ (:math:`ZP_m`):

    :math:`ZP_m` = 0.4 :math:`ZP` + 2 log10(:math:`\lambda`) + 0.964 - log10(g)

    where :math:`\lambda` is the wavelength in :math:`\mathrm{\mathring{A}}` and g, the conversion gain in e-/ADU (g=1 for the *proc* classes).

-Sample sensfunc input files for the blue (UVIS) and red (IR and UVIS) channels are given below.
+Sample sensfunc input files for the blue (UVIS) and red (IR) channels are given below.

 Blue
 ++++